Robot-In-A-Can/Evebrain-Firmware-ESP8266/README.md

 * Q: How do I get around error `Multiple libraries were found for "Servo.h"`
   A: Change the Flashsize to 4M

+* Q: What's the deal with `warning: espcomm_sync failed`

+  A: You're trying to flash your board at to high a baud rate.
+Drop it down a level and try again.
+It should work for all setups at a speed of 115200 but some users are able to upload at a speed 921600.

+*